Last Updated on October 30, 2020

 Regardless of if you have heard the term ‘Competitive Intelligence’ before you have probably carried out some kind of analysis on your rivals.
 CI provides a framework that helps you build a picture of what is going on in the mind of your competition and then focus on the gaps you can exploit with your own business.

-Whether you’re thinking of digging into your competition on your own, or if you’re thinking of hiring an agency to do it [Link to our outsourcing article], you need to know what everyone else is doing to drive your business forward.
+Whether you’re thinking of digging into your competition on your own, or if you’re thinking of hiring an agency to do it, you need to know what everyone else is doing to drive your business forward.
 In a competitive marketplace, you can’t only be inward looking.
 So, put on your trench coat and trilby hat, dig out that magnifying glass, and start sleuthing!